Sir Geoff Hurst holds the World Cup trophy aloft

 Moore, Peters and Hurst celebrate winning the 1966 World Cup

-Unlike most Hammers supporters, I never say that West Ham United won the World Cup but having provided the captain and the two goal-scorers – Bobby, Martin and myself – we certainly made a decent contribution!
-England can definitely win another World Cup but I don’t think it’ll ever be done with three home-grown lads from the same team.
+Unlike most Hammers supporters, I never say that West Ham United won the World Cup, but having provided the captain and the two goal-scorers – Bobby, Martin and myself – we certainly made a decent contribution!
+England can definitely win another World Cup, but I don’t think it’ll ever be done with three home-grown lads from the same team.

 For me, life was never the same after winning the World Cup.
 As players, we got £1,000 each and a choice of Mackintosh raincoats – Martin and myself both chose white over blue (!) – plus £300 from Adidas for wearing their boots.
 I traded our Ford Anglia for a Morris 1100 and, moving from Hornchurch bought a £12,750 house in Chigwell, where West Ham’s vice-chairman – Len Cearns – told us that we were ‘overstepping our station’.

-Before that World Cup, I’d call restaurants trying to book tables as a ‘friend of Bobby Moore’ now I could reserve them in my own name!
+Before that World Cup, I’d call restaurants trying to book tables as a ‘friend of Bobby Moore’; now I could reserve them in my own name!

-Having scored 24 goals along the way, I won my 49th and final cap against West Germany in a Euro72 qualifier and – including our Mexico 70 FIFA World Cup quarter-final defeat and an earlier friendly loss in Hannover – played five matches against them.
+Having scored 24 goals along the way, I won my 49th and final cap against West Germany in a Euro 1972 qualifier and – including our Mexico 70 FIFA World Cup quarter-final defeat and an earlier friendly loss in Hannover – played five matches against them.
 They book-ended my international career.
 I played my first and last England matches against West Germany, while also having my worst-ever international against them.
 But, equally, on 30 July 1966, as every Englishman knows, I had my best-ever game against West Germany, too, and when you’ve scored three goals in a World Cup final you tend to be reasonably happy.

 I played at a great time for English football.
 If someone had written the story of a World Cup final between England and West Germany, with us coming from behind, losing it in the last minute of normal time and then winning in extra-time, people would say that a fairy-tale like that couldn’t happen in football.
 Thankfully, it did!